GreptimeTeam/docs/docs/en/v0.4/db-cloud-shared/clients/grafana-integration.md

 GreptimeDB can be configured as a [Grafana data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/).

-There are two general deployment methods of GreptimeDB.
-GreptimeCloud and self-hosted GreptimeDB.
-Only GreptimeCloud requires authentication information.
-The self-hosted GreptimeDB does not support authentication.
-So when you use your self-hosted GreptimeDB you can ignore filling in the authentication information.

 ## Prometheus

 Click the Add data source button and select Prometheus as the type.